InterDigitalInc/CompressAI/Readme.md

 * `pip install -e '.[tutorials]'`: install the packages required for the tutorials (notebooks)
 * `pip install -e '.[all]'`: install all the optional packages

-Docker images will be released in the future.
+> **Note**: Docker images will be released in the future.
 Conda environments are not officially supported.

 ## Documentation